loda-lang/loda-programs/programs/oeis/list3.md

 * [A314247](http://oeis.org/A314247) ([L23 program](A314247.asm)): Coordination sequence Gal.3.50.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314249](http://oeis.org/A314249) ([L34 program](A314249.asm)): Coordination sequence Gal.4.136.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314250](http://oeis.org/A314250) ([L27 program](A314250.asm)): Coordination sequence Gal.4.137.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314253](http://oeis.org/A314253) ([L28 program](A314253.asm)): Coordination sequence Gal.6.627.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314668](http://oeis.org/A314668) ([L16 program](A314668.asm)): Coordination sequence Gal.6.115.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314669](http://oeis.org/A314669) ([L24 program](A314669.asm)): Coordination sequence Gal.6.216.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314670](http://oeis.org/A314670) ([L21 program](A314670.asm)): Coordination sequence Gal.5.50.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.